ShimmyMySherbet/SherbetVaults/README.md

 ### /WipeVault [Player Name/ID] [Vault]
 Wipes the contents of another player's vault.
 Also says how many items were deleted.

+### /VaultAlias [list/set/remove] (Vault) (Alias)
+Allows players to view, set, and delete aliases for vaults.

+Aliases do not create new vaults, but creates a name that redirects to an already existing vault.

+For more info on vault aliases, see <a href="https://github.com/ShimmyMySherbet/SherbetVaults/blob/master/VaultAliases.md">Vault Aliases</a>

 ## Configuration

 ### Database Settings